nikhil-kamboj420/React.js_HOOKS_/README.md

 - Actions to increment, decrement, and reset the counter.
 - A user interface that allows users to interact with the counter, demonstrating how to effectively manage complex state logic with `useReducer`.

+### UseCallBack

+A component that demonstrates the use of the `useCallback` hook to optimize performance by memoizing callback functions.

 ### MemoComponent

 A component that demonstrates the use of `React.memo` and `useMemo` hooks for performance optimization.
 It includes:
 - A counter that increments  a value.